spacelephantlabs/AIPs/AIPS/aip-33.md

 ## Reference Implementation

 I'm working on [`@unik-name`](https://www.unik-name.com/) solution at [Spacelephant](https://www.spacelephant.org/) and our product is based on NFTs.
-So, in our lab, we've developed a proof-of-concept of Ark's NFT.
+We've developed a proof-of-concept of Ark's NFT in our labs.

-Project sources are available [here](https://github.com/spacelephantlabs/core).
+Project sources are available [on the dedicated repository](https://github.com/spacelephantlabs/core).

 **What has been done:**